reelradio/docs/dev-guide.md

 ### Where the site lives

 The web server, Apache, serves files in the `/export/dev` directory using a hostname wildcard.
-So, any folder inside the `/export/dev directory`, for example `/export/dev/foo`, will be served at `foo.dev.reelradio.com`.
+So, any folder inside the `/export/dev` directory, for example `/export/dev/foo`, will be served at `foo.dev.reelradio.com`.
 This enables us to each clone a copy of the site repository, and work independently on the site, all in a fully live and deployed testing environment.

 ### Setting up your own development branch